chatapazar/ais-dev-day-2023/documents/application-deployment/villain-microservice.md

 ## Add application configurations in ConfigMap and Secret objects to application container

+1. Wait until build complete!!!
-1. Click on **rest-villains** entity in view area, a panel will show on right hand side.
+2. Click on **rest-villains** entity in view area, a panel will show on right hand side.
 Notice that a build process starts automatically to build source code and container image (you can click **View logs** to see build logs).
 By the way, just let it run in background for now.
 Then click **rest-villains** link.

    ![Deploy application container](image/villain-microservice/deploy-17.png)

-2. Go to **Environment** tab to add environment variables to application container.
+3. Go to **Environment** tab to add environment variables to application container.
 Then click **Add all from ConfigMap or Secret** link.

    ![Deploy application container](image/villain-microservice/deploy-18.png)

-3. Select **rest-villains-config** ConfigMap and **rest-villains-config-creds** Secret objects, then click **Save** button.
+4. Select **rest-villains-config** ConfigMap and **rest-villains-config-creds** Secret objects, then click **Save** button.
 And then go to **Topology** menu.

    ![Deploy application container](image/villain-microservice/deploy-19.png)

-4. Wait for a while until you see dark blue ring surrounds the **rest-villains** entity.
+5. Wait for a while until you see dark blue ring surrounds the **rest-villains** entity.
 Hover mouse pointer over it, a bubble should show up and say _1 Running_ which means there is 1 pod running.

    ![Deploy application container](image/villain-microservice/deploy-23.png)